Architecture

 Workflows are declarative graphs of step → capability → next-step.
 Each run gets a unique id; state transitions write to per-tenant SQLite and to the audit log.
 Failures retry with exponential backoff up to a policy-defined ceiling, then escalate via the Approval Inbox.

 Definitions are versioned.
 Promoting v3 doesn't delete v2 — operators can revert with one call.
-Templates ship per vertical: 7 for legal_corporate, 4 for finance_pe, 3 for legal_litigation, etc. — 35 templates across 10 verticals at present.
+Workflow templates ship per vertical: 7 for legal_corporate, 4 for finance_pe, 3 for legal_litigation, etc. — 35 workflow templates across 10 verticals at present.

 03.b · Operational telemetry (live)